x Labral Tears of the Hip and Femoroacetabular Impingement JB (3).docx

 Patients may make a “C sign” –grasping the affected hip with their hand indicating both anterior and posterior hip pain (Figure 5).

-On physical exam, flexion, adduction, and internal rotation (FAIR) can provoke the symptoms of an anterior-superior tear whereas hyperextension, abduction, and external rotation tend to elicit pain in those with posterior labral tears.
+On physical exam, flexion, adduction, and internal rotation (Figure 6) can provoke the symptoms of an anterior-superior tear whereas abduction and external rotation (Figure 7) tend to elicit pain in those with posterior labral tears.

 These tests are performed when the patient is supine and the hip and knee are flexed to 90 degrees.